-• The class teacher alongside the SRP coordinator will discuss the child's needs and what support would be appropriate.

-• Different children will require different levels of support in order to bridge the gap to achieve age expected levels and to support their independence within the classroom.

-• This will be through on-going discussions with parents and all the appropriate professionals.
+- The class teacher alongside the SENCO and/or SRP manager will discuss the child's needs and what support would be appropriate. - Different children will require different levels of support in order to bridge the gap to achieve age expected levels and to support their independence within the classroom. - This will be through on-going discussions with parents and all the appropriate professionals.